 Berlin’s unconventional playgrounds are sure to spice up your kids’ play time, and will bring lots of smiles and minimal boredom.
 This guide has you covered on the best and most unique playgrounds in various neighbourhoods all over the city!

-We’ve sorted the best and most unique playgrounds out by neighbourhood:
+We have sorted the best and most unique playgrounds in Berlin out by neighbourhood:

 ‘Pregnant hill’ as it’s endearingly called, boasts many colourful and unique playgrounds for its young family residents and visitors alike.

 Like many playgrounds in Berlin, Kolle 37 in Prenzlauer Berg doesn’t allow adults, so be prepared to let your kids go off and explore alone.
 Germans value learning-by-doing, and this park is a great example of that.
 It’s a massive creative space (4000qm!) for children to explore activites like making their own huts, working in a garden, hanging out with animals, or even participating in pottery, wood workshops and more.
 The children learn from craftsmen who work there, and are taught how to use the different tools.
 Four educators are also part of the staff.
 The projects, material costs and employees are financed by the district of Pankow.

 How to get there: The closest U-Bahn station is Senefelderplatz, it’s just a five minute walk to the entrance.